TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 16/Mark 16.6.md

 ---

-And he saith unto them, Be not amazed: ye seek Jesus, the Nazarene, who hath been crucified: he is risen; he is not here: behold, the place where they laid him!
+He said to them, "Don't be amazed.
+You seek Jesus, the Nazarene, who has been crucified.
+He has risen.
+He is not here.
+Behold, the place where they laid him!